muchimi/JoystickGremlinEx/README.md

 # Change log

+### (m76RC27):
+- Change: Vjoy Remap: added input synchronization support for hat output modes on profile start.
+- New: Vjoy Remap: added button reset on profile stop (this will return hats to the center position and buttons to the non-pressed state for hold/pulse options).

+### (m76RC26):
+- New: Vjoy Remap: Add hat pulse action mode.
+This will pulse the hat between the specified position and the return position (configurable).
+This mode completes the hat options for vjoy remap intended in this release.
+- New: Vjoy Remap: Add a return position for hats when the input is released.
+Defaults to center.
+This allows for a return position different from the hat center which can be helpful in some profile scenarios.

 ### (m76RC25):
 - Change: slight rework of mode selectors
 - New: Vjoy Remap: Added hat hold and hat press action modes.
 Previously hats could only be output via the legacy remap action.